There are so many wonderful programs that our parish and community members take part in, volunteering their time.

 The Outreach office is open Monday through Thursday from 10:00am until 3:00pm, and is located at 200 St. Amelia Dr. (The Lighthouse) in the back entrance.

 We help anyone in need at our door, no matter where they live.
-Here is a brief description of the services we are able to provide.
+Here is a brief description of the services we are able to provide:

 Medical supplies & lending program

-We visit the nursing home-bound parishioners are sent a card each month.
+Our home-bound and nursing home-bound parishioners are sent a card each month.
 Before Christmas and Easter we send care packages to them, filled with treats and small personal care items, and volunteers help to pack and deliver the care packages.